karpad2/vscode_rebol/README.md

 Rebol has been intentionally kept small and lightweight.
 It only takes a few seconds to download, requires no special libraries, and includes hundreds of functions, dozens of data-types, built-in help, multiple Internet protocols, graphics, sound, and much more.

+Github actions auto updates the version of the extension from now.

 ## Quick Start

 ### 1. Install the extension